opengrowingalliance/.github/profile/README.md

-# The OGSP Manifesto: Growing a Solarpunk Future
+# The OGP Manifesto: Let's Grow a Solarpunk Future Together

 ## A Call to Cultivate Change

 In a world where agricultural technology increasingly serves the interests of large corporations rather than communities, where knowledge is enclosed rather than shared, and where small farmers struggle against systemic disadvantages, we're building a different path forward—and we need your help.

-The Open Growing System Protocol (OGSP) isn't just a technical specification—it's a movement to democratize growing technology, empower communities, and cultivate a more just and sustainable world.
+The Open Growing Protocol (OGP) isn't just a technical specification—it's a movement to democratize growing technology, empower communities, and cultivate a more just and sustainable world.
 And it's a journey we're inviting you to join.

-## What OGSP Makes Possible
+## What OGP Makes Possible

-OGSP creates concrete, practical tools that change how we grow:
+OGP creates concrete, practical tools that change how we grow:

 - **A small farmer in Brazil** can use precision growing techniques previously only available to large agribusinesses, optimizing resource use while maintaining independence
 - **A cannabis grower in California** can share their exact growing recipe with someone in Michigan, with the system automatically adapting to different hardware and climate conditions